What are internal tools?

 are highly-tailored to an organizations processes.

-majority of businesses which exist today.
-And they're growing in
+power the majority of businesses that exist today.
+And they're growing in popularity.

-gather more data, become more distributed, and industries become more
+data, become more distributed, and industries become more competitive.

 Examples of internal tools